-Community Council strives to represent the region extending between Burbank and Dayton, from Milton-Freewater to the Snake River.
+Community Council strives to represent the region - Columbia and Walla Walla counties and the Milton-Freewater area.
 It is nonprofit, nonpartisan, nongovernmental and inclusive.
-The Council operates through a 26-member board of directors, an executive director and a number of committees.
-Membership in the organization is open to everyone; annual dues are $20.
+Community Council operates through a 26-member board of directors, an executive director, small staff and a number of committees.

 How is a study topic selected?

-Each year, ideas are solicited from the public.
-They may be submitted at any time throughout the year for consideration by the next program committee.
-To be considered, they must meet specific criteria—importance to the region, local interest, effectiveness, necessity and timeliness.
-The program committee, a panel of residents representative of the region, weighs each of those points for topics selected and ensures that the work of the Community Council is balanced from year to year.
+Throughout the year, the public is invited to submit potential study topics for consideration by the next program committee.
+To be considered, they must meet specific criteria—importance to the region, local interest, potential for impact, necessity and timeliness.
+The program committee, a panel of residents representative of the region, weighs each of those points for topics selected and ensures that the work of Community Council is balanced from year to year.

-The study is a public process, and all interested in participating are encouraged to attend.
-The study chair and a study management team develop a curriculum of speakers and materials to fully explore the topic, (usually 15-17 sessions).
-Then the group, working by consensus, compiles their findings, draws conclusions about what they learned and develops recommendations to address those conclusions.
-This final report is adopted by the board of directors.
-It is then published, released to the public, and used by the implementation task force to educate the public and decision makers in order to put the recommendations into action.
+The study/action is a public process, and all interested in participating are encouraged to attend.
+The study chair and a study management team develop a curriculum of speakers and materials to fully explore the topic (usually 15-17 sessions).
+Then the group, working by consensus, compiles their findings, draws conclusions about what they learned and develops recommendations for positive change.
+The final report is adopted by the board of directors.
+It is then published, released to the public, and used by the implementation task force to educate the public and decision-makers in order to put the recommendations into action.

-By adopting the study committee’s report, the board of directors has committed the Community Council to support efforts to implement the recommendations for the next two-year period.
-The chair, appointed by the Community Council president, works with a task force of interested residents, most of whom have served on the study committee.
-The group develops a strategy and timeline for addressing the recommendations and then works toward specific goals.
-Committee meetings are held as needed.
+By adopting the study committee’s report, the board of directors has committed Community Council to support efforts to implement the recommendations for the next two or three-year period.
+The chair, appointed by Community Council president, works with a task force of interested residents, many of whom have served on the study committee.
+The group develops a strategy and timeline for addressing the recommendations and then works toward specific goals, with meetings held as needed.
 Some of the recommendations are complex and will take time to address—perhaps bringing new groups together or working with elected officials on policy questions.
-Other goals will be able to be accomplished in a shorter amount of time.
+Other goals will can be accomplished in a shorter amount of time.

 How is success of the process measured?

-An implementation strategy and measurement of goal achievement is developed for each of the recommendations by the implementation task force.
+An implementation strategy and measures of accomplishment are developed for each of the recommendations by the implementation task force.
 They are formally adopted by the board of directors.
-At the end of the implementation effort, the task force prepares a final report, which the Board adopts and publicizes.
+At the end of the implementation effort, the task force prepares a final report, which the board adopts and makes public.

 How can I get involved?

-What is the Board’s role in the process?
+What is the role of the board in the process?